 USA Odoo was created to provide Odoo-powered open source accounting, CRM, e-commerce platform, and logistic integration including real-time big data and business process improvements leading the way.
 Our Odoo open source software consultants work personally with each of our clients to analyze the challenges facing their operations, unleash the power of their data, and achieve their specific competitive advantage and ROI business goals.

-For greater insight into the power of Open ERP, read the entirety of “Integrate your Logistic Processes with Open ERP: Efficient Warehouse Management with Sales and Purchases integration.”
+For greater insight into the power of Odoo, read the entirety of “Integrate your Logistic Processes with Odoo: Efficient Warehouse Management with Sales and Purchases integration.”

 Fabien Pickaers is CEO and Founder of Odoo SA, the world’s #1 business apps suite.

 Els Van Vossel is the owner of Foxy Consulting bvba and works as a functional ERP consultant and a technical communicator.